-Upon beginning employment at Whistler Blackcomb, all staff are required to attend a First Season Orientation which includes a thorough training session regarding the companyís goal of having Zero Operating Footprint.
+Upon beginning employment at Whistler Blackcomb, all staff are required to attend a First Season Orientation which includes a thorough training session regarding the companyís goal of reducing the environmental footprint of our operations to zero.
 Staff are trained on Whistler Blackcombís Sustainability Policy and are encouraged to commit to sustainable practices in their day to day life as well as at work.
 Whistler Blackcomb employees participate in events to showcase sustainability programs including: Earth Day, Clean Air Day, Earth Hour, Bike to Work Week and Mountain and Valley Clean-up Days.

 Employee carpooling program

 Whistler Blackcomb encourages its employees to carpool.
 Over 66 employees participate in a carpool program that utilizes eight company vehicles and is estimated to save over 1.5 million kilometres of vehicle travel per year Ė equaling a reduction of over 360 tonnes of carbon emissions each year.